waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Current State:** Trapped in the western section.
 Boulders at (6,17) and (3,10) block progress.

 ## Current Hypotheses (from Agent)
-- A hidden item is under the boulder at (6, 17), findable with the Itemfinder.

 - The solution requires a specific sequence of pushes on the boulder at (6, 17).
-- A hidden item is under the boulder at (6, 17), findable with the Itemfinder.

 ## Victory Road 1F Puzzle Log
 - **Discovery:** The boulder at its starting position of (6, 17) can be pushed east to (7, 17).
 This invalidates the 'soft-locked' theory.